-The college's perceptions are that any individual attached to Burnside is:
+The Colleges perceptions are that any individual attached to Burnside is:

-- Valued and recognised for their achievements - Given the chance to share decisions about their learning - Actively involved in their learning - Respected for their personal qualities as well as their academic ability - Equally valued - Treated in a way that accepts that they are individuals and have separate needs - Encouraged to play a meaningful part in the whole community - Given simple relevant rules for the benefit of students and staff, that will be respected by everyone
+- Valued and recognised for their achievements - Given the chance to share decisions about our learning - Actively involved in learning - Respected for their personal qualities as well as their academic ability - Equally Valued - Treated in a way that accepts they are individuals and have separate needs - Encourage to be involved within the whole community

 The Governing Body of Burnside College is the Admission Authority for this college.
-Whilst giving priority to the admission of existing Burnside Year 11 students to the Sixth Form, we both encourage and welcome applicants from other schools.
-When determining admissions to our Sixth Form, we aim to maintain the expectations of our school aims as outlined above, as well as our code of conduct expected of all learners.
+Whilst giving priority to the admissions of existing Burnside Year 11 students to the Sixth Form, we both encourage and welcome applicants from other schools.
+When determining admissions to our Sixth Form, we aim to maintain the expectations of our school aims and outlined above, as well as our code of conduct expected of all learners.